What is a tremor?

 Tremors that happen for example, when you reach for something with your hand, are called intention tremors.
 This type of tremor may happen with a stroke, multiple sclerosis, or other brain problems.

 Doctors may do brain imaging tests such as magnetic resonance imaging (MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more ) or computed tomography (CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more ) or computed tomography (CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more ) if:

 Doctors may do blood tests to check your blood sugar level or to check if your thyroid gland, liver, and kidneys are working normally.
 These tests may help find the cause of your tremor.